AndreCiambo/AndreCiambo/README.md

 ## 🚀 Welcome Note
 Welcome Everyone!

-I proudly announce that I have graduated as a Data Analyst from Episode School's intensive six months Data Analysis Programme.
+I proudly announce that I have graduated as a Data Analyst from Epicode School's intensive six months Data Analysis Programme.
 I have mastered a broad spectrum of advanced data analysis technologies and methodologies during all these months of rigorous work.

 ## 💼 Educational Path